City of Matosinhos

 As for Perafita, Lavra/Santa Cruz do Bispo, and Custóias/Leça do Balio/Guifões they are more sparsely populated, however more abundant in nature.
 Likewise, Matosinhos property is an excellent choice for residing within the Metropolitan area of Porto, but having activities related to the sea, beaches or nature close by.

-The municipality is not far away from the Aeroporto Sã Carneiro (OPO), located in the Maia municipality, which is just north of Matosinhos, and should take around 10 minutes to get there by road.
+The municipality is not far away from the Aeroporto Sã Carneiro (OPO), located in the Maia municipality, which is just north of Matosinhos, and should take around ten minutes to get there by car.

 The area is quite rich in activities, be them related to culture, sports, sea or nature.
 Several cultural events, especially in the summer, like the celebration of São João or Senhor de Matosinhos are unique to the region and give it a different dynamic from the rest of the year.